 Use a spoon to drizzle the chocolate over the popcorn.
 Working quickly, sprinkle the popcorn with the crushed candy canes.
 Lightly sprinkle with a pinch of Maldon/finishing salt or sea salt.
 Transfer the pan to the refrigerator for ten minutes, or until the chocolate is set completely.
 Break up the popcorn sheet with your hands and serve.

-Yields about six cups of popcorn.
 Storage suggestions: Store in an airtight plastic bag.
 The popcorn is best served on the day it’s made, but should keep for a couple of days.
 Make it vegan/dairy free: Substitute the dark chocolate chips with your favorite dairy-free chocolate chips.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.